Highpointer/Bikesharing_CitiBike/README.md

 The DataFrame is exported as a new file without the index column (5 pt).
 This file is named 201908-citibike-tripdata_new.csv

 ## Purpose of this analysis with key outcomes
-This study analyzes patterns of riding usage of CitiBikes in New York City during August 2019.
-It incorporates data from over 2 million rides to analyze bike usage per hour for each hour and for each day of the week, as well as duration of rides.
+This study analyzes patterns of riding usage of the CitiBike bike-sharing service in New York City during August 2019.
+It incorporates data from over 2.3 million rides to analyze bike usage per hour for each hour and for each day of the week, as well as duration of rides.
 Hourly bike usage and ride durations are delineated by gender of the riders (male, female, or "unknown") with further distinctions between rides by CitiBike subscribers, who pay for a subscription service and generally ride more frequently than non-subscribing customers who pay for each ride individually.

 Data is visually presented using several graphs and images to tell a story and to help the user better understand patterns and trends of CitiBike usage.
-This study will be incorporated into a proposed business plan to determine whether it would be feasible to start a CitiBike service in Des Moines, Iowa.
+This study will be incorporated into a proposed business plan to determine whether it would be feasible to start a similar bike-sharing service in Des Moines, Iowa.

 Presented below are the visualizations in the [Tableau Story](https://public.tableau.com/app/profile/ken.akerman/viz/Module14ChallengebyKenAkerman/Story?publish=yes "Link to dashboard") with descriptions of the results of each visualization.